gagan0123/shortcode-widget/readme.txt

 == Description ==

 Adds a text-like widget that allows you to write shortcode in it.
-(Just whats missing in the default text widget)
+(Just whats missing in the default text widget) To test the widget you can add the widget and use the shortcode "[shortcode_widget_test]", it will display "It works" on the fronte nd and this will confirm the widget does work.

 == Installation ==

 1. Add the plugin's folder in the WordPress' plugin directory.
 1. Activate the plugin.
 1. You are now ready to use the Shortcode Widget from the Widgets section.
+1. To test the widget you can add the widget and use the shortcode "[shortcode_widget_test]", it will display "It works" on the frontend and this will confirm the widget does work.

 == Changelog ==

+= 0.1 =
-0.1	Added the shortcode widget
+* Added the shortcode widget

+= 0.2 =
-0.2	Added translation support
+* Added translation support

+= 0.3 =
-0.3 Added a shortcode for testing the plugin '[shortcode_widget_test]'
+* Added a shortcode for testing the plugin '[shortcode_widget_test]'

+= 1.0 =
+* Tested with WP 4.0